 Terminal Performance: This is considered in terms of infrastructure investment aimed at reducing operational cost for terminal operators and clearance cost for customers (Cullinane & Wang 2009).
-Efficiency and effectiveness of terminal facilities and equipment and their effect on vessel turnaround time, container dwell time security and the overall impact on cargo clearance are also considered (Ha et al 2019).
+Efficiency and effectiveness of terminal facilities and equipment and their effects on vessel turnaround time, container dwell time security and the overall impact on cargo clearance are also considered (Ha et al. 2019).

-Cost of clearance: It covers cost of all services required for moving the cargo onwards through the seaport and down the supply chain, such as terminal handling cost for loading and unloading, storage (cargo handling charged), custom clearance and forwarding cost e.t.c. (ancillary services charges) (Ha et al 2019).
+Cost of clearance: It covers cost of all services required for moving the cargo onwards through the seaport and down the supply chain, such as terminal handling cost for loading and unloading, storage (cargo handling charged), custom clearance and forwarding cost etc. (ancillary service charges) (Ha et al. 2019).